renerocksai/gpt4all.zig/README.md

 gpt4all-lora-quantized-linux-x86: error while loading shared libraries: libstdc++.so.6: cannot open shared ob ject file: No such file or directory
 ```

-So I had to run `make` to create the executable for my system, which worked
+That was expected on NixOS, with dynamically linked executables.
+So I had to run
+`make` to create the executable for my system, which worked flawlessy.
+Congrats
-flawlessy.
-Congrats to Nomic.ai!
+to Nomic.ai!

 But with the idea of writing my own chat client in zig at some time in the
 future in mind, I began writing a `build.zig`.
 I really think that the